Mmaz1988/xle-glueworkbench-interface/README.md

 parsing {a man yawned}
 2 solutions, 0.000 CPU seconds, 0.000MB max mem, 26 subtrees unified
 ```
 - The f-structure window "Commands" menu should now contain an entry called "Semantics".
-Clicking on this button should generate a window which contains the result of the Glue derivation including the underlying premises and their compiled counterpart, the agenda.
+Clicking on this button should generate a window which contains the result of the Glue derivation (including the underlying premises and their compiled counterpart, the agenda, if solutionOnly is set to 0).
 Note that the example below uses a simple string to represent the semantic side of a glue premise.
 Semantic parsing is possible but requires a specific string encoding.
 More information can be found in the manual.

 # Command
 ![alt text](pictures/fstructure.png)